 Most people view trusts as something only necessary for the ultra-wealthy.
-But like a good whiskey, trusts don’t need to be just for the upper-income echelons.
+Contrary to popular belief, trusts don’t need to be just for the upper-income echelons.
 They can be a good, tax-savvy way to pass your estate on to your heirs, regardless of the size of your assets and family, and can help you manage your property during your life and beyond.

 A trust is a legal entity you set up to hold, safeguard, distribute and control those assets you place into the trust.
-When it comes to managing your trust, there generally is a trustor (a.k.a. the “grantor” or “settlor”) who sets up the trust; the trustee who manages the trust’s properties; the beneficiary who receives the assets of the trust; and the successor trustee (and beneficiary), who takes over if the original trustee is unable to serve.
+When it comes to managing your trust, there are generally four parties involved.
+The four parties include a trustor (a.k.a. the “grantor” or “settlor”) who sets up the trust, the trustee who manages the trust’s properties, the beneficiary who receives the assets of the trust, and the successor trustee (and beneficiary), who takes over if the original trustee is unable to serve.

 A trust carries rules and provisions that you create in order to dictate what happens to the assets held under the ownership of the trust.
 Because there are various types of trusts, you will want to decide what type meets your objectives the best, and ensure you follow the rules for that trust so that the legal requirements continue to be met.